PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab2_CreatingVisualsDAXPowerBI.md

 ### 3. Visualizations in Power BI

 It can be difficult to choose a suitable chart to represent (a subset of) your data.
-From experience I can tell you that an average data science/business intelligence/artificial intelligence project involves quite some trail and error (one of the reasons that makes our work so much fun, if you ask me :nerd_face:).
+From experience, I can tell you that an average data science/business intelligence/artificial intelligence project involves quite some trial and error (one of the reasons that makes our work so much fun, if you ask me :nerd_face:).
 Nevertheless, a solid theoretical background (e.g. in fields such as statistics, ML, UX design etc.) can give you the edge over a data professional that lacks such a foundation.
 In practice, it can be the difference between delivering an 'okay' dashboard or a dashboard that conveys a compelling data story to a client.

 <img src="./images/chart_suggestion.jpg" alt="Books banner" width="1200"/>